 Let's remind you that a method should do only one defined task.
-If this cannot be done, you must think how to divide the method into a few, smaller ones.
+If this cannot be done, you must think how to split the method into a few, smaller ones.
 As we already said the name of the method should be clear and should describe its purpose.
-Another good practice in programming is to avoid methods, which are longer than our screen (approximately).
-If the code still becomes large it is recommended to divide it into several, shorter methods, as in the example below.
+Another good practice in programming is to avoid methods, which are longer than a typical screen size (approximately).
+If the code still becomes large it is recommended to split it into several, shorter methods, as in the example below.

-When writing methods, we should be careful to do correct indentation (moving blocks of the code to the right).
+When writing methods, we should be careful to use correct indentation (moving blocks of the code to the right).